Your Health, Safety and Wellbeing at Work

 Health and Safety

 We have a network of First Aiders, including Mental Health First Aiders, to make sure there is always help and support available if you, or a colleague, require it.
-Colleagues can find the name and contact details of your nearest First Aider on the intranet.
+Our First Aiders and Mental Health First Aiders are fully trained, certified and supported in their roles.
+They receive an annual recognition allowance for their role for as long as they remain certified and active on our register of First Aiders.

 Alcohol, Drugs and Substance Misuse